Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 ## The Basics
 Each entity in a level can have a script, for example Frogger, coins, etc.
 Each script is broken up into any number of functions, which contain the actual script behavior.
-A function has two parts, the trigger (cause) and the effects.
+A function has two parts, the cause (conditions for running/trigger) and the effects.
-An example of a trigger would be `OnLevel BEGIN`, which indicates that the function should run when the level begins.
+An example of a script cause would be `OnLevel BEGIN`, which indicates that the function should run when the level begins.
 On the other hand, effects are the commands which can impact the game, such as by playing a sound, making entities invisible, etc.
 The following example would play a sound effect when the level loads.